-- a specialist in our fee-approved category
+- a recognised specialist

 - a physiotherapist

 - an osteopath

 - a chiropractor

 - a practitioner.

 Treatment and referrals by family members

 We will not pay for drugs or treatment if:

 - the person who refers you is a member of your family - the person who treats you is a member of your family.